lobianco/ALAlertBanner/README.md

 ### Tested Environments

 ALAlertBanner has been tested on iOS 5.0 and 5.1 (simulator) and iOS 6.1 (device) with ARC enabled.
-It should work in older versions/devices, but I'm not positive.
+It should work in older/newer versions/devices, but I'm not positive.

 ## Example Usage